c/- DC Conference &

 This procedure involves:

-In return for their support, the Australian Pain Society provides opinions regarding educational and research activity within the Australian context.
 We discourage participation of our office bearers in commercial activities or participation in advisory committees.

 Click here to download the APS Declaration of Interest Policy Statement, July 2015, as a PDF.